Michael screams as I try to take the Mars bar from him.

 Direct, isn’t she?
 What the hell …

 I push my sunglasses all the way up, so I can catch her eye.
 I’m not going to hide from anyone.
-And there’s five minutes until the next bus and on to work.
+And there are five minutes until the next bus and on to work.

 “Are you waiting to change busses?”
 I ask.